 “This product has significant potential to improve greenhouse agriculture in southern Ontario in the production of vegetables, berries and floriculture,” adds Paquette.

-Researchers from R&I’s Business & Commercialization Solutions (BCS) team took up the challenge of understanding the markets and analyze where the company could potentially focus on commercialization.
+Researchers from R&I’s Business & Commercialization Solutions (BCS) (now known as the Business & Commercialization Innovation Centre) team took up the challenge of understanding the markets and analyze where the company could potentially focus on commercialization.